CageCode/World-Food-Ecosystems/practical2/intro.md

-# Welcome to the last practical.
+# Welcome to the 2nd practical.

 In the previous practical, you have gained familiarity with Google Earth Engine and JavaScript code.